Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 Ashwagandha and depression

-While ashwagandha may reduce depression symptoms for some individuals, speak with a healthcare professional before taking any supplement, especially if you take other medications.
+While ashwagandha root extract may reduce depression symptoms for some individuals, speak with a healthcare professional before taking any supplement, especially if you take other medications.
 In some cases, the strength or quality of natural remedies like ashwagandha extracts may vary across products, so exercise caution when trying these products.
 In addition, this supplement has not been approved by the FDA for treating any condition.
 Despite preliminary evidence that it may be helpful, it is not an evidence-based treatment.

-The BetterHelp platform is not intended to provide any information regarding which drugs, medication, or medical treatment may be appropriate for you.
+The BetterHelp platform is not intended to provide any information regarding which drugs, medications, or medical treatments may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 You should not take any action without consulting a qualified medical professional.

 Lifestyle management options for depression

-While the medical community conducts additional research into how ashwagandha affects depression, other approaches may also be helpful in managing symptoms and don’t require medication.
+While the medical community conducts additional research into how ashwagandha root extract affects depression, other approaches may also be helpful in managing symptoms and don’t require medication.
 Consider trying the following approaches to relieve depression:

-- Exercise regularly: Exercise releases endorphins, which are one of the body’s “feel-good” chemicals.
-Taking walks, practicing yoga, or engaging in other forms of movements or workouts may also raise the dopamine level in the brain, subsequently lifting your mood.
+Exercise regularly: Exercise releases endorphins, which are one of the body’s “feel-good” chemicals.
+Taking walks, practicing yoga, or engaging in other forms of movement or workouts may also raise the dopamine level in the brain, subsequently lifting your mood.
 If you’re new to exercise, you may want to avoid strenuous exercises like running, which could wear you out quickly.
 Consider an exercise class, beginner’s yoga, or going for walks.

 - Partake in what you love: Depression can make you lose interest in previously pleasurable activities.
 To combat this symptom, consider making plans with someone to engage in one of your favorite activities.
 Doing so may help you combat low motivation.
 You might set a time to go out for dinner, go hiking together, see a movie, or choose another fun activity.
 With time, you may begin to enjoy your favorite activities again.